 National judges play a key-role in the implementation of EU environmental law.
 The capacity of national courts to guarantee the correct and efficient application of EU environmental law is an essential factor for addressing the legitimate expectations of EU citizens in this domain.
-The Communication from the Commission - A Europe of Results - Applying Community Law – COM (2007) 502 final) and the Communication on implementing European Community Environmental Law (COM (2008) 773 final) highlighted the crucial role of national courts and national judges.
+The Communication from the Commission - A Europe of Results - Applying Community Law – COM (2007) 502 final), the Communication on implementing European Community Environmental Law (COM (2008) 773 final) and the Communication on Improving the delivery of benefits from EU environment measures: building confidence through better knowledge and responsiveness (COM (2012) 095 final) highlighted the crucial role of national courts and national judges.

 Environment Directorate-General supports the activities of the EU Forum of Judges for the Environment created in 2004 which consist mainly in exchanging views on the implementation and interpretation of EU legislation and providing training for judges.
 The conferences of the Forum so far have focused on specific areas of EU legislation, e.g. the implementation of Natura 2000 and waste legislation.

 Recognising the need to reinforce the co-operation with the national judges, Environment Directorate-General launched in 2008 a special programme for this purpose.
-The European Institute of Public Administration (EIPA) was contracted to develop training modules on various topics of EU environmental law as well as to organise workshops and seminars on the implementation of EU environmental law.
+Between 2008-2012 the European Institute of Public Administration (EIPA) was contracted to develop training modules on various topics of EU environmental law as well as to organise workshops and seminars on the implementation of EU environmental law.
 The main purpose of these workshops is to raise awareness of EU environmental law and policy and to provide a forum for the exchange of knowledge and experience.
 A further objective is to involve the national Judicial Training Centres in order to enhance, in the long term, the benefits of this EU programme.
-For this purpose, the training materials are developed in a way which allows their rapid up-date and adaptation to the needs at the national level.
+For this purpose, the training materials are developed in a way which allows their up-date and adaptation to the needs at the national level.
+Since 2012 the Commission contracted the Academy of European Law (ERA) to develop further training modules.

-The programme is designed in close cooperation with the national judges themselves.
-Judges’ professional associations like the EU Forum of Judges for the Environment, the Association of the Councils of State and the European Association of Administrative Judges are represented in the programme's Steering Committee and in the Plenary Assembly (see minutes).
+The programme is designed in close cooperation with the national judges themselves through questionnaires.
+Moreover Judges’ professional associations like the EU Forum of Judges for the Environment, the Association of the Councils of State and the European Association of Administrative Judges are represented in the programme's Steering Committee and in the Plenary Assembly.
 These consultative bodies contribute to the substance of the training modules as well as to organisational issues.

 The available training materials can be found here.